bdrainer/spring/README.md

 ## Projects

 **identity-manager** : A project using DynamoDB.
 The repository layer is written in a way that resembles Spring Data.
 Entities are annotated similar to how JPA and MongoDB Spring Data entities are annotated.

+**reactive-mongodb** : A project using Spring Webflux and Reactive MongoDB.